YOUR GUIDE TO TAURANGA WEDDING VENUES

 3 August 2020

-Getting hitched in Tauranga or the Bay of Plenty?
-Keen for some inspiration of where you might consider for the ceremony or reception or both?
+Getting married in Tauranga or the Bay of Plenty?
+Looking for a handy guide to all the Tauranga wedding venue and Keen for some inspiration of where you might consider for the ceremony wedding venue or reception or both?
 While there are so many options for where you can get married / party - restaurants, community halls, backyards, churches, public buildings and gardens - it can be handy to have a list all in one place of the major venues.
 I've picked out some of my favourites and given you a mini photo tour just for fun...

 #1 - The Black Walnut